Chick Pea and Potato Curry

 Cook for 2 minutes then add the chickpeas and potatoes

-Continue to cook until warmed through well then add the tomatoes and stock
+Continue to cook until warmed through well and the spices coat the potatoes

 Cook for 20-30 minutes until the potatoes are cooked